Seamstress: Career Definition, Employment Outlook, and Education Requirements

 While preparing garments, you'll pin fabric parts together for final sewing by hand or using sewing machines.
 You may draft dress patterns according to a customer's measurements while adhering to a specified style.
 Some other tasks may include adding buttons, eyelets, labels, emblems, lace or sequins.

 What Should I Know about this Career?

 There are a number of positions working on clothing, fabrics and other textiles.
 As a seamstress, your task will simply be to sew.
-According to the U.S. Bureau of Labor Statistics (BLS), job projections for all tailors, dressmakers and custom sewers were expected to see a two percent decline from 2014-2024.
-There were approximately 19,980 people identified as tailors, dressmakers and custom sewers in 2015.
-The top industries with the most seamstresses employed were clothing stores and personal and household goods, as of May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), job projections for all tailors, dressmakers and custom sewers are expected to see a six percent decline from 2018-2028.
+There were approximately 21,150 people identified as tailors, dressmakers and custom sewers in 2018.
+The top industries with the most seamstresses employed were clothing stores and personal and household goods repair, as of May 2018.

-The BLS reports median annual salaries of $25,830 for tailors, dressmakers and custom sewers, as of May 2015.
-Hand sewers made a lesser salary of roughly $23,640.
-The highest wages were offered in the District of Columbia and Connecticut for tailors in 2015, the BLS reported, while hand sewers earned the most in Massachusetts and Virginia.
+The BLS reports median annual salaries of $31,000 for tailors, dressmakers and custom sewers, as of May 2018.
+Hand sewers made a lesser salary of roughly $28,650.
+The highest wages were offered in Minnesota and the District of Columbia for tailors in 2018, the BLS reported, while hand sewers earned the most in Oregon and Kentucky.

 What Are the Education Requirements?

 A high school diploma is all that is necessary to become a seamstress; however, some vocational training in design, sewing and measurements at a professional school and work experience could be important to employers.
 You must know differences in fabrics, along with how to work with them.
 You need skills in sewing techniques.
 Practical knowledge includes connecting threads and patterns to color and style, as well as the ability to follow a pattern when cutting fabrics.